-The top-down approach of ASPI is complemented by bottom up SPI activities within the different local software development units.
-ABB has a long tradition of the application of CMM in such SPI projects (c.f.
-Welsch 1997).
+The top-down approach is complemented by bottom up SPI activities within the different R&D units.
+ABB has a long tradition of the application of CMM in such SPI projects (see Welsch [12]).
 Over the years ABB has developed a toolbox of several types of CMM assessments:

-CBA IPI

-This "official" CMU-SEI assessment type is applied by larger ABB software development units, who have been investing in SPI for a longer period.
+- CBA IPI [4]: This "official" CMU-SEI assessment type is applied by larger ABB R&D units, who have been investing in SPI for a longer period.
 The effort of this method is justified by its scientific accuracy.
-ABB works with CMU-SEI to educate internal assessors for this method.

-• ABB Mini CMM Assessment

-The first ABB Mini CMM Assessment method was created in 1993 based on the study of the CMM (Paulk et al., 1993) and has been revised based on our experiences with the CBA IPI.
+ABB works with CMU-SEI to educate internal assessors for this method. - ABB Mini CMM Assessment: The first ABB Mini CMM Assessment method was created in 1993 based on the study of the CMM [10] and has been revised based on our experiences with the CBA IPI.
 It tries to generate comparable results with fewer assessors and less effort.
 While the redundancy in the assessment team (2 to 4 assessors) is not as high as in the CBA IPI, we maintain consistent results by strict requirements on education and experience of lead assessor and assessment team.

-• CMM Onboard

-Since 2000, ABB is also using the CMM Onboard process developed by Q-Labs AB.
+• CMM Onboard: Since 2000, ABB is also using the CMM Onboard process developed by Q-Labs AB.
 CMM Onboard is a process, which allows development projects to reach CMM level 2.
 In this process a graphical representation of the CMM level 2 in the form of a board is created and constantly updated during the improvement project.
 We have found this process useful especially for small R&D units, who are at the beginning of their SPI efforts.